John Fleming (Louisiana politician): 2008

-Fleming entered the race for the District 4 House seat after the 21-year Republican incumbent Jim McCrery announced his retirement from the House.
-He received political support from the LAFP and the American Academy of Family Physicians' (AAFP) political action committee for his campaign.
-Fleming supported the FairTax, which would eliminate the federal income tax and replace it with a flat sales tax.
+Fleming entered the race as a candidate for Louisiana's 4th congressional district after the 21-year Republican incumbent Jim McCrery announced his retirement from the House.
+He received political support from the Louisiana Academy of Family Physicians (LAFP) and the American Academy of Family Physicians' (AAFP) political action committee for his campaign.
+Fleming supported the FairTax proposal.
 In the October 4, 2008, Republican closed primary, Fleming ran against Jeff R. Thompson, a lawyer from Bossier City, and Chris Gorman.
 In the election, no candidate received a majority of the votes.
 Fleming led with 14,500 votes (35.1 percent), followed by Gorman with 14,072 votes (34.1 percent), and Thompson with 12,693 votes (30.8 percent).
 This established a primary runoff between Fleming and Gorman.
 In the runoff, Fleming defeated Gorman, 43,012 votes (55.6 percent) to 34,405 (44.4 percent) and carried all but one of the thirteen parishes in the district.

-Outgoing Vice President Dick Cheney appeared in Shreveport on November 21 to speak at a fundraiser for Fleming.
-Politico.com indicated that McCrery supports Fleming but had made no official endorsement and had not appeared at any of Fleming's campaign events.
-On December 2, McCrery spoke on Fleming's behalf in an appearance on The Moon Griffon Show radio program, which is syndicated in most Louisiana media markets.
-He used the argument that Carmouche, if successful, would cast his first vote for Speaker Nancy Pelosi of California.
+Dick Cheney, the outgoing Vice President of the United States appeared in Shreveport on November 21, 2008, to speak at a fundraiser for Fleming.
+Politico indicated that McCrery supported Fleming but had not made an official endorsement and had not appeared at any of Fleming's campaign events.
 On December 10, 2008, Paul Carmouche formally conceded the election to Fleming.

 2010

 Fleming was unopposed in the Republican primary in 2010 but was challenged by the Democratic nominee, David R. Melville.
-Governor Buddy Roemer, a former Democrat, then a Republican and later a failed candidate for the 2012 Republican presidential nomination; supported David Melville, his brother-in-law, in the general election.
+Melville was the brother-in-law of Buddy Roemer.
 Fleming was reelected saying that Democratic policies were out of step with his district and most of America.
+In 2010, the House Republican Conference created the "New Media Challenge" to spur Republican members to acquire more followers.
+Fleming was awarded first place in both 2010 and 2011 by his Republican peers.

 2012

-Fleming was unopposed by a Democratic candidate in his 2012 re-election bid in his district that is 2 to 1 Democratic registration but had a Cook PVI of R +11.
+Fleming was unopposed by a Democratic candidate in his 2012 re-election bid in his district that is two to one Democratic registration but had a Cook Partisan Voting Index of R +11.
 In the November 6, 2012, general election, Fleming instead faced opposition from a Libertarian candidate, Randall Lord of Shreveport, a former chiropractor studying psychology at Louisiana State University in Shreveport.
 Fleming defeated Lord, 187,790 (75.3 percent) to 61,587 (24.7 percent).
-Lord was subsequently sentenced to 46 months in federal prison for financial scams related to illegal narcotic drug distribution.
+Lord was subsequently sentenced to 46 months in federal prison for running an illegal bitcoin scheme alongside his son Michael Lord after they had both plead guilty to operating an unlicensed money servicing business that was not registered with the Financial Crimes Enforcement Network.